-At the discretion of the Presiding Officer and in the interest of saving time, registered delegates who have signed in at a business session may be counted as present for purposes of determining whether a quorum exists, unless ten percent (10%) or more qualified voters demand a manual count of delegates present.
+At the discretion of the Presiding Officer and in the interest of saving time, registered delegates who have signed in at a business session may be counted as present for purposes of determining whether a quorum exists, unless ten percent (10%) or more qualified voters demand a manual count of delegates in attendance physically or virtually.

 RULE 5: RIGHT TO REPRESENTATION

 An undergraduate or alumni chapter not in good standing under the requirements of the Constitution or of the Statutes shall be denied representation at the Grand Chapter.

 The permanent officers of this Grand Chapter shall be the Grand Consul as Chairman, the Grand Pro Consul as Vice Chairman, the Executive Director as Annotator, Assistant Annotators (Headquarters Staff members), a Parliamentarian appointed by the Grand Consul, one or more Kustos, a Head Teller appointed by the Grand Consul, Assistant Tellers and such other officers as the body may elect.
 The Presiding Officer shall be the Grand Consul or his designee.

 RULE 7: PRIVILEGES OF MEMBERS OF THE GRAND COUNCIL